Hope Brought To The Hungry At A Food Bank Near Me

 - We receive food from approximately 120+ sources

-- We have 150 ministry partners who receive food from us weekly or on a periodic basis
+- We have over 1,100 ministry partners who receive food from us weekly or on a periodic basis

-Blessings of Hope offers a variety of programs to empower ministries, organizations, and individuals to distribute food to families throughout the community including:
+Blessings of Hope offers a variety of food assistance programs to empower ministries, organizations, and individuals to distribute food to families throughout the community including:

-Started in 2006 by Aaron Fisher, Blessings of Hope began in a garage where large corporations donated semi-loads of product, which was then distributed to smaller food pantries.
-Since the beginning, Blessings of Hope has partnered with the Bowery Mission in New York City, the Bethesda Mission in Harrisburg, and the Water Street Rescue Mission in Lancaster.
+Aaron Fisher started Blessings Of Hope in a garage in 2006.
+Large corporations donated semi-loads of product, which was broken down into manageable sizes then distributed to our ministry partners.
+Including places such as the Bowery Mission in New York City, the Bethesda Mission in Harrisburg, and the Water Street Rescue Mission in Lancaster.

 Where We’re Headed